ash-project/ash/documentation/topics/actions.md

 - Before action hooks are performed in reverse order they were added. (unless `append?` option was used)
 - For manual actions, a before action hook must have set
 - After action hooks are performed in the order they were added (unless `prepend?` option was used)
-- For {{link:ash:guide:Manual Actions}}, one of these after action hooks must have returned a result, otherwise an error is returned.
+- For [Manual Actions](/documentation/topics/manual-actions.md), one of these after action hooks must have returned a result, otherwise an error is returned.
 - Non-belongs-to relationships are managed, creating/updating/destroying related records.
 - If an `after_action` option was passed when running the action, it is run with the changeset and the result.
 Only supported for create & update actions.